drexel-ice/EDA-schema/README.md

 Presented is the entity relationship diagram (ERD) of EDA-schema.
 The primary graph entities—netlist, clock tree, timing path, and interconnect graphs—are highlighted in gold.
 Additional tabular entities associated with each graph are shown in silver.
 For each circuit, a snapshot of data is available for the following design stages/phases.
 - Post floorplan: floorplan
-- Post global placement: global_placement
+- Post global placement: global_place
-- Post detailed placement: detailed_placement
+- Post detailed placement: detailed_place
 - Post CTS: cts
 - Post global routing: global_route
 - Post detailed routing: detailed_route